UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 [25 rows x 11 columns]
 ```

-We can changes these values to more direct values such as `True` and
-`False` since these are more familiar to our Python programming
+We can change these values to something more familiar to the Python
-Language.
+programming language such as `True` and `False`.

 Notes: Script here.